oneeve8/kobble-data/content/Tutorial2.md

 ***

+Next I’ll show you how to stream a book in your kobble view.

+To stream an archived book, first find the archived book that you want to stream.

+Drag and drop the URL into your Kobble tree.

+The name and subtitle will be automatically updated.

+But you may want to change it.

+Long tap the newly created link and tap edit.

+Edit your title and subtitle as needed.

+Check the link, if the link says stream, it will stream just fine in Kobble.

+This archived book link needs to be changed from *details* to *stream*

+Now you can read your archived book in your Kobble view.

+This is an archived book link that already contains the word *stream* in the link.

+Now, if you want to, you can create a Markdown file for your notes and tap your note tab whenever you want to take a note while you read.

 To share a track or channel, simply long tap it,

 select *share* and select the medium you want to share it in.